UIUC-ChenLab/YouHome-Dataset/README.md

 ![](https://github.com/UIUC-ChenLab/YouHome-Dataset/blob/main/readme/human_detection_1.jpg)

 ### Person Re-Identification
 Person re-identification is a follow-up task after a human object is detected.
 The major focus of the person Re-Id is the re-identification of pedestrians in an outdoor environment.
-Because most of their datasets are surveillance videos from public places, the posture of pedestrians is mostly limited to walking.
-In the YouHome dataset, we present a novel concept and challenge for re-ID: the re-identification of indoor users.
+Because most of the available datasets are surveillance videos from public places, the posture of pedestrians is mostly limited to walking.
+In the YouHome dataset, we present a novel concept and challenge for re-ID: the re-identification of indoor users, where users perform different postures than walking on various outfits.
+This adds more difficulty in recognizing users with color features.
 When completing the movement in the home environment, users adopt a walking posture and sitting, lying, and other **irregular postures**.
 In the previous dataset, few provided data on the re-recognition of **various garments**.
 In addition to including this content, we also included the **body shape and appearance changes** of the same users.
 ![](https://github.com/UIUC-ChenLab/YouHome-Dataset/blob/main/readme/Reid_1.jpg)

 ### Activity Recognition